-TSIG might be most useful for dynamic update.
-A primary server for a dynamic zone should use access control to control updates, but IP-based access control is insufficient.
+TSIG can also be useful for dynamic update.
+A primary server for a dynamic zone should control access to the dynamic update service, but IP-based access control is insufficient.
 The cryptographic access control provided by TSIG is far superior.
-The nsupdate program supports TSIG via the -k and -y command line options.
+The nsupdate program supports TSIG via the -k and -y command line options or inline by use of the key.